sepdadanta23/sepdadanta23/README.md

 ### ⚡ About Me

 I'm a developer and entrepreneur focused on building modern web applications and reliable hosting infrastructure.
-Founder & CEO of **[SepantaPixel](https://sepantapixel.ir)**.
+Co-Founder & CEO of **[SepantaPixel](https://sepantapixel.ir)**.
 When I'm not coding, I'm managing Linux servers, working with cloud infrastructure, and tinkering with game server setups.

 ---